The Enso Circle is more than just a symbol:

 The best way to achieve this is through patience, discipline, and practice.

-It is also suggested that as you create your enso circle, look at the center of the circle rather than the brushstroke you are creating.
+Whilst creating your Enso circle, look at the center of the circle rather than the brushstroke you’re creating.

 Perfectionism on paper is not the goal.